General Contractor Invoice Template with Change Orders

 Remaining contract balance after payment$17,000

-It tells the client what changed, what was paid, what is due now, and what remains.
+The structure is clear at a glance: it tells the client what changed, what was paid, what is due now, and what still remains.

-To build a stronger estimate to invoice system, read these related QuickAdmin guides:
+To build a stronger estimate-to-invoice system around your billing, explore these related QuickAdmin guides:

 1. Estimate Software for Contractors